oreiche/gpgl/README.md

 The creation function for images accepts arrays of the type `Array`, `UInt8Array` and `Float32Array` as initial data.

+The parameter `linear` specifies whether to use linear filtering for accessing texture positions in between pixels values or not.
+If you want to use linear filtering on floating point textures you should ensure that this feature is available by querying `gpgl.has_float_linear`.
+If it is specified but not supported than the parameter will be ignored and a warning message will be thrown.

 To obtain the data from device memory use the method `readPixels([decode])`.
 The flag `decode` triggers the decoding of previously encoded float values ([see below](https://bitbucket.org/oreiche/gpgl#encoding-floats)).
 However, it is not necessary to simply obtain RGBA values from an image:

     var data = img.readPixels();